Enchanted Storybook Castle

-Enchanted Storybook Castle is the centerpiece castle in Shanghai Disneyland.
-Opening on June 16, 2016, it replaced Walt Disney World’s Cinderella Castle as the tallest castle in all of the related Disney theme parks.
+The Enchanted Storybook Castle (奇幻童话城堡 (Qíhuàn tónghuà chéngbǎo, Fantasy Fairytale Castle)) is the centerpiece castle of Shanghai Disneyland.
+Opening on June 16, 2016, it replaced Walt Disney World’s Cinderella Castle as the tallest castle among all Disney theme parks worldwide.

-The look of Enchanted Storybook Castle was inspired by many other Disney castles, including Cinderella Castle and Sleeping Beauty Castle.
-Similarly to the Castle of Magical Dreams in Hong Kong Disneyland, it represents all of the Disney princesses.
-Features include a walkthrough attraction, a Disney character-dining restaurant, and a boat-themed attraction.
-On the tallest tower, there is a peony flower sculpture to represent Shanghai, giving voice to the motto of the park: "Authentically Disney, distinctly Chinese."
+The visual design of Enchanted Storybook Castle draws inspiration from earlier Disney castles, including Cinderella Castle and Sleeping Beauty Castle.
+Like the Castle of Magical Dreams at Hong Kong Disneyland, it represents all of the Disney Princesses rather than a single character.
+The castle contains a walkthrough attraction, a character dining restaurant, and a boat-themed attraction.
+At the top of the tallest tower, a peony flower sculpture symbolizes Shanghai, reflecting the park’s guiding motto: “Authentically Disney, distinctly Chinese.”